Monday, March 10, 2025

 Inquiring foodies and hungry book clubs want to know: Any food/s associated with your book?
 (Any recipes I might share?)

-READ MORE ABOUT THIS BOOK: https://thegooddirt.org
+READ MORE ABOUT THIS AUTHOR: https://kasiajaronczyk.weebly.com

-ORDER THIS BOOK FOR YOUR OWN TBR STACK: https://www.simonandschuster.com/books/A-Suffragists-Guide-to-the-Antarctic/Yi-Shun-Lai/9781665937764
+ORDER A COPY OF THIS BOOK FOR YOUR OWN TBR STACK: https://palimpsestpress.ca/books/voices-in-the-air-kasia-jaronczyk/

-TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books who will tell us about their new work as well as offer tips on writing, stories about the publishing biz, and from time to time, a recipe.
+Established in 2018, TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books.

 Give us your elevator pitch: what’s your book about in 2-3 sentences?